 - Submit Georgia ONmyLINE application for graduate admission to the VSU Graduate School for admission as a Gifted Endorsement student.

-- Submit a $35 application fee.
+- Submit application fee.
 This fee is non-refundable and must be paid online using a credit or a debit card.

 - Hold an undergraduate degree from a regionally accredited college or university

 1500 N. Patterson Street